 They can also plant flower seeds in their very own plastic bag greenhouse.
 Place these in a classroom window and watch them grow as you document the life cycle of a seed.
 Then add the seeds to soil and take home.

 Who doesn’t love a little food with their science?
 This fun and yummy science activity helps your students make the connection about the importance of recycling items to free up space in landfills.
 The project walks them through how recycling “tires” could really help keep our planet healthy, and what those tires could be used for once they are no longer on a car.

 For all of my units, I like to introduce vocabulary to the students and then refer back to it as we come across each word.
 These vocabulary cards are easy to prep and display throughout the entire unit!

-My students love having their mini-books.
+My students love reading, taking home, and sharing their mini-books with others.
 And this Earth Day Mini-book is one of several options available for print and use.
 So easy to differentiate for my class!

 This project is great for sneaking in some social responsibility for the Earth, some writing, AND a fun craft.
-Each student pledges how they will do their part in being responsible for our Earth!
+Each student pledges how they will do their part in being responsible for keeping our Earth protected!

 Students will write an acrostic poem about Earth Day for this ELA activity.
 Perfect for Earth Day as well as National Poetry Month!

 Helping the Earth goes beyond just recycling items.
 There are many other things you can do to make sure we take care of and protect the natural beauty of our planet.
 This sorting activity helps your students to identify other choices they can make to help the Earth.

 We have updated our Earth Day Activities bundle to include more subjects and activities!
 Inside this newly UPDATED Earth Day Unit, you’ll find 40+ pages of comprehensive, cross-curricular activities designed to apply the most critical lessons you will need to teach your students about protecting the natural world outside their windows.